Tips for healthy swimming

 Don’t swim if you are ill

 If you swim when you are ill, you put yourself and other swimmers health at risk.
-Do not swim if you are ill, particularly if you have gastroenteritis symptoms such as diarrhoea or vomiting.
+Do not swim if you are ill, or for two weeks afterwards, particularly if you have gastroenteritis symptoms such as diarrhoea or vomiting.

 Use of toilet facilities